jashandeep-sohi/sealedsecrets-cert-github-publisher/README.md

 Fetch the latest sealing certificate from the [sealed-secrets](https://github.com/bitnami-labs/sealed-secrets) API server and publish it to a Github repositiory.

-The certificate can then be used anyone to seal secrets without needing access to the Kuberentes cluster (i.e. `kubeseal --cert ...`).
+The certificate can then be used by anyone to seal secrets without needing access to the Kuberentes cluster (i.e. `kubeseal --cert ...`).

 # Usage